alishir/ims-doc/server_less_arch.md

 ![overview](./img/mcptt-overview.png)

-The MCPTT box in the figure above can be further broken down into the components depicted in the following figure.
+The MCPTT box in the figure above can be further broken down into the components depicted in the following figure. **TODO**: update the figure as GRPC has replaced OpenFaaS.

 ![architecture](./img/serverless_arch.png)